ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_REPL_TABLE_OID_IN_USE_

-This meta table is for managing information about TABLE OID of tables included in DDL log but not yet replicated.
+SYS_REPL_TABLE_OID_IN_USE_ manages information about TABLE OID of tables included in DDL log but not yet replicated.

 | Column name      | Type         | Description                                       |
 | ---------------- | ------------ | ------------------------------------------------- |